matthijsgroen/js-tdd/episode1.5/README.md

 considerations here.
 For me it takes only a few minutes to do all the steps above with all the considerations.
 It's like learning a skill, so it takes time and patience to learn it.
 Once proficient it will take a lot less time.
 The key here is to practise.

+Some things in this episode might sound very silly now, this is also because the use case is very simply for now.
+This means you can spend your attention learning the steps and what to think about.
+These steps and considerations become more important once it gets more complex!

 So below are a few exercises you can do yourself.
 Try to take tiny steps seeing your tests fail and pass each time.
 What helps is taking into account [the 4 rules of simple design][4rulesofsimpledesign].